biopython/biopython/DEPRECATED.rst

 Unused class InterlacedSequenceIterator was deprecated in Release 1.61, and removed in Release 1.64.

-Class SequentialSequenceWriter was declared obsolete in Release 1.77, and deprecated in Release 1.78.
+Class SequentialSequenceWriter was declared obsolete in Release 1.77, deprecated in Release 1.78, and removed in Release 1.80.

 Bio.HotRand
 -----------